Try to schedule appointments when you can continue to relax afterwards and integrate your session.

 The therapist will step out of the room, allowing you to undress in the privacy of the massage therapy room and then relax onto the table and cover yourself with fresh clean flannel linens.
 Most people undress completely, although you may choose to wear your undergarments.
 You will be fully draped at all times during the massage, except for the area being worked on.
 Draping of the client is required by Missouri law.

 The massage table has been especially designed for stability and comfort.
-There is a table warmer for additional On the massage tableclient comfort, but this can be adjusted or turned off at the client's request.
+There is a table warmer for additional client comfort, but this can be adjusted or turned off at the client's request.
 The music that is played during the session is selected for its ability to help clients reach a deeper relaxed and meditative state.

 The therapist will use a light almond oil which is good for the skin and easily absorbed.